xjbar/sugar-airdrop-list-reformatter/README.md

 # sugar-airdrop-list-reformatter
 reformats your holders list json to work with sugar airdrop from metaplex.

+PREREQ: download python to be able to run the scrpt.

 sugar airdrop is a tool from the sugar program from metaplex that allows you to mint nfts directly to a list of public wallet addresses. it also allows you to choose the amount each public wallet address gets.

 it requires a specific json format for the program to run correctly. if you are pulling a lot of public wallet addresses, it would be annoying to format it all manually so this guide will save you time.